Field notes · Context loss

 Once you see the problem as missing context, the answer becomes less moral and more practical.

-You do not need to shame yourself into motion.
+There is no need to shame yourself into motion.
 You need a way back.

 What a continuity system does